Quantum Security: Strategies for a Post-Quantum World

 How should you think about applying defense-in-depth practices to quantum security?
 Here are a few things you can do to get yourself prepared as a cybersecurity organization:

-Scale up your standards - update internal encryption standards, increase key sizes for symmetric and asymmetric keys, remove weak ciphers from your scope
+• Scale up your standards - update internal encryption standards, increase key sizes for symmetric and asymmetric keys, and remove weak ciphers from your scope.

 A structured representation of all the information that affects the security of an application.
 In essence, it is a view of the application and its environment through the lens of security

-STRIDE is a popular threat modeling framework, and here I'll share a non-exhaustive list of quantum computing threats mapped to this framework.
+STRIDE is a popular threat modeling framework, and here is a non-exhaustive list of quantum computing threats mapped to this framework.

-STRIDE evaluates the system detail design.
-It models the in-place system.
-By building data-flow diagrams (DFDs), STRIDE is used to identify system entities, events, and the boundaries of the system.
+STRIDE evaluates the system detailed design and models the in-place system.
+It builds data-flow diagrams (DFDs) to identify system entities, events, and boundaries.

-Here are a few examples for quantum computing:
+Here are a few examples using STRIDE to threat model for quantum computing applications:

 Key Players and Innovators in Quantum Security